Gabidal/Evie_Old/README.txt

    To make an array do as same as making a variable ynly switch the = to : and the value is then the initial size of the array your making.

      var abc : 123
+     var a = 321
+     var b = 1

    Will make a array named abc and it's length is 123 variables.
    To acces or modify these Array's just write:

-     abc : 2 = 123
+     abc : b = a

-   Will put number 123, into abc.at(2).
+   Will put number from variable a, into abc.at(variable b).

-     a = abc : 2
+     a = abc : b

-   Will put to variable a, number at abc.at(2)
+   Will put to variable a, number at abc.at(variable b)

 If Elses: